brilliant-ember/Typing-Blocker/README.md

 ### String matching
-Uses fuzzball package which depends on the edit distance principle for figuring out how similar strings are for more info about it go to https://en.wikipedia.org/wiki/Edit_distance and https://en.wikipedia.org/wiki/Levenshtein_distance
+Uses fuzzball package which depends on the edit distance principle for figuring out how similar strings are for more info about it go to https://en.wikipedia.org/wiki/Edit_distance and https://en.wikipedia.org/wiki/Levenshtein_distance.

+Code examples

+        //simple ratio of single words
+        let simpleRatio = fuzz.ratio("man", buffer);

+        // very good with longer sentences
+        let tokenSetRatio = fuzz.token_set_ratio("man", buffer);

+        //sort ratio is good for order of words
+        // let token_sort_ratio

+        //partial ratio doesnt work good for us here as say for example man is blacklisted
+        //then a would score 100, a 'a' is a substring of man. it would trigger so many false positives

 ## extra features
 instead of removing the text, press ctrl f4 to close the whole thing or to switch off the computer

+.
+An extra thing is that it keeps opening a new a new tab whenever I block a keyword in the browser URL space... it is on and off